 Shipping internationally can open up a huge new market.
 However, it is more complex and expensive.
 You will need to handle customs forms and be aware of much higher costs.
 Start with domestic shipping.
 Once you are comfortable, you can explore shipping to other countries.

-3. How do I handle returns and exchanges?
+3. How do I handle returns?

-You must have a clear policy for returns and exchanges written in your shop policies.
+You must have a clear policy for returns written in your shop policies.
 Generally, you decide if the buyer pays for return shipping.
 For damaged items, sellers often cover the cost.
 A clear policy prevents disputes with customers.

-4. Can I buy shipping insurance?
+4. Should I buy shipping insurance?